-L-705 Professional Responsibility in Adjudication and Negotiation - 3 credits
+L-705 Professional Responsibility in Adjudication and Negotiation - 3 credits standards that govern these processes will be examined.

-The course addressesthe ethical and professional responsibility considerations that come into play in litigation processes and negotiation.
-The ethical standardsthat govern these processes will be examined.
 Each session will address a hypothetical situation about one or more ethical problems.
 In each situation, the lawyer's responsibility towards the client and towards the adjudicative process will be analyzed and discussed.